-Chapter Topic Hours Hours 1 Scope of Anatomy and Physiology Definition of various terminologies 2 2 Structure of Cell: Components and its functions 2 3 Tissues of the human body: Epithelial, Connective, Muscular and Nervous tissues - their sub-types and charac- teristics.
-4 4 Osseous system: structure and functions of bones of axial and appendicular skele- ton Classification, types and movements of joints, disorders of joints 3 5 Haemopoietic system Composition and functions of blood Process of Hemopoiesis Characteristicsand functions of RBCs, WBCs, and platelets Mechanism of Blood Clotting Importance of Blood groups 6 Lymphatic system Lymph and lymphatic system, composition, function and its formation.
+Chapter Topic Hours Hours 1 Scope of Anatomy and Physiology Definition of various terminologies 2 2 Structure of Cell: Components and its functions 2 3 Tissues of the human body: Epithelial, Connective, Muscular and Nervous tissues - their sub-types and characteristics.
+4 4 Osseous system: structure and functions of bones of axial and appendicular skeleton Classification, types and movements of joints, disorders of joints 3 5 Haemopoietic system Composition and functions of blood Process of Hemopoiesis Characteristicsand functions of RBCs, WBCs, and platelets Mechanism of Blood Clotting Importance of Blood groups 6 Lymphatic system Lymph and lymphatic system, composition, function and its formation.
 Structure and functions of spleen and lymphnode.
 3 7 Cardiovascular system Anatomy and Physiology of heart Blood vessels and circulation (Pulmonary, coronary and systemic circulation) Cardiac cycle and Heart sounds, Basics of ECG Blood pressure and its regulation 8

-ï

 8 Respiratory system 4

-Anatomy of respiratory organs and their functions.
+0 Anatomy of respiratory organs and their functions.
+4

 Regulation and Mechanism of respiration.

+Respiratory volumes and capacities -definitions

-Respiratory volumes and capacities - definitions
+Respiratory volumes and capacities -deminitions

 9 Digestive system 8

-, Anatomy and Physiology of the GIT
+Anatomy and Physiology of the GIT

 Anatomy and functions of accessory glands

 Physiology of digestion and absorption

 Thysiology of digestion and absorption

-10

 10 Skeletal muscles 2

-Thistology
+Histology

 Physiology of muscle contraction

 Disorder of skeletal muscles

+Disorder of skeletal massles

 11 Nervous system 8

 Classification of nervous system

 Anatomy and physiology of cerebrum, cerebellum, mid brain

 Function of hypothalamus, medulla oblongata and basal ganglia

 Spinal cord-structure and reflexes

 Names and functions of cranial nerves.

-Anatomy and physiology of sympathetic and parasym pathetic nervous
+Anatomy and physiology of sympathetic and parasym pathetic her vous

 system(ANS)

 12 Sense organs - Anatomy and physiology of 6

 Eye

 Ear

 Skin

-Tongue
+Toligue

 Nose

 13 Urinary system 4

-15 Anatomy and physiology of urinary system Т
+13 Anatomy and physiology of urinary system 1

-Physiology of urine formation
+Physiology of urine formation Penin angiotensin system

-Renin - angiotensin system Clearance tests and micturition
+Kenin - anglotensin system

-Clearance tests and miciurition
+Clearance tests and micturition

 14 Endocrine system (Hormones and their functions) 6

-Pituitary gland
+1.4 Pituitary gland

-Adrenal gland
+Adienal giand

-Thyroid and parathyroid gland
+Thyroid and paramyroid grand

 Pancreas and gonads

 15 Reproductive system 4

+13 "

-Anatomy of male and female reproductive system
+Anatomy of male and temale reproductive system

-Physiology of menstruation
+r hysiology of menstruation

 Spermatogenesis and Oogenesis

 Pregnancy and parturition